seeminglyarbitrary/birodaniel8.github.io/_posts/2021-03-14-how-to-setup-a-blog-on-github-pages.md

 ### Create your first blog post

 Creating a new blog post is very easy in the Jekyll framework and it can be basically done by creating a new markdown file for each of your posts.
 If you navigate to the `_posts` folder you can already see an example file.
 The files should be named as `YYYY-mm-dd-post-name.md`, all separated by `-` (but this info can be overwritten within the file).
 The markdown file contains some header where you can store the title, author, date, etc followed by the body of your post.
-The formatting is based on markdown, so let's get familiar with it if you haven't used it before, it is extremely easy to pick up.
+The formatting is based on markdown, so let's get familiar with it if you haven't used it before; it is extremely easy to pick up.

 ### What else is in the Jekyll-created files/folders?

 When you created your site with Jekyll a lot of files has been generated.
 We have seen that the `_posts` folder contains all your blog posts in markdown files and the `_config.yml` file contains some basic variable settings for your site.
 These can be cited by `site.variable_name` in the html files later on.
 But there are some other interesting files/folders created:

-- **Gemfile**: The gemfile contains some Ruby-based apps which responsible run your site and also lists some plug-ins you might use (such as RSS feed plug-in).
-When you run the bundle installer, the gems are installed from this file.
-Using some non-default themes I faced problems using different gems from this file.
-It recommends you to comment and uncomment certain lines if you use GitHub Pages (see the comments within the file), which caused resulted in some failures to publish my site online.
+- **Gemfile**: The gemfile contains some Ruby-based apps which responsible to run your site and also lists some plug-ins you might use (such as the RSS feed plug-in).
+When you run the bundle installer, the gems are installed from this file, however, using some non-default themes I faced problems using different gems listed here.
+It recommends you to comment and uncomment certain lines if you use GitHub Pages (see the comments within the file), which resulted in some failures to publish my site online.
 My final solution is to have `source "https://rubygems.org"` and the plug-ins to be installed in my gemfile:
 {% highlight ruby %}
 source "https://rubygems.org"